-1. Assess the servicer's policies and procedures for granting deferments consistent with FFELP requirements

-Note: FFELP allows for borrowers to obtain a deferment for certain circumstances, including when a borrower is enrolled in school at least half-time, is unemployed, has an economic hardship, or is on active military duty.
-Borrowers who are delinquent but not in default may be eligible for deferment.

-- 2. Determine whether the servicer has policies and procedures in place to determine eligibility for Income Based Repayment (IBR) plans. - 3.
-Assess the servicer's controls related to calculating IBR terms.

-Note: To qualify for IBR, borrowers must have a partial financial hardship.
+- 1. Determine whether and how the servicer communicates with borrowers about possible alternative payment arrangements. - 2.
+Assess the servicer's policies and procedures for granting deferments consistent with FFELP and Direct Loan requirements. - NOTE: The FFELP and Direct Loan programs allow borrowers to obtain a deferment for certain circumstances, including when a borrower is enrolled in school at least half-time, is unemployed, has an economic hardship, or is on active military duty.
+Borrowers who are delinquent but not in default may be eligible for deferment. - 3.
+Determine whether the servicer has policies and procedures in place to determine eligibility for income-driven repayment plans, including Income-Based Repayment. - 4.
+Assess the servicer's controls related to calculating income-driven repayment plan terms. - NOTE: Income-Based Repayment is available for borrowers with both legacy FFELP loans and Direct Loans.
+To qualify for IBR, borrowers must have a partial financial hardship.
 Partial financial hardship means that under a standard 10-year repayment plan, the borrower's payments would exceed 15 percent of the difference between the borrower's adjusted gross income and 150 percent of the poverty guidelines for the borrower's family size.

-4. Assess the servicer's policies and procedures for granting forbearance to borrowers.
+Federal loan borrowers may also have access to other income-driven repayment options that have different program criteria. - 5.
+Assess the servicer's policies and procedures for granting forbearance to borrowers.

-Note: FFELP encourages lenders to grant forbearance when it would help prevent a borrower from defaulting, or it would help a borrower repay after default.
+NOTE: The FFELP and the Direct Loan programs encourage servicers to grant forbearance or other alternative repayment plans when it would help prevent a borrower from defaulting, or it would help a borrower repay after default.